bliutwo/pomodoro_django/README.md

 $ python manage.py makemigrations polls
 ```

+- [x] Fix problem described above (makemigrations not working)

+Apparently in my `app/models.py` I didn't create my `Pomodoro` class based off of the `models.Model` class.
+Doing so fixed that problem.
+The next thing I need to do is to find out how to display my front-end:

+- [ ] Find out from guide or django-glicko how to display front-end

 - [ ] Find out if I need business logic from `custom_pomodoro.py`.
 - [ ] Front end
 - [ ] Back end